 - 1. Has a Legislative Task Force or utility commission proceeding examined utility business models?
-No
+Yes

 - 2. Was a report issued by the task force or after the proceeding?
-No
+Yes

 - 3. Does the report contain recommendations for changing utility business models?
 No

 - 4. Has the state followed up on those recommendations?
 No

 Policy Component information last updated July 30 2018